ouvens/es6-code-style-guide/README.md

 // bad
 var errorMessage = 'This is a super long error that \
 was thrown because of Batman. \
-When you stop to think about \
-how Batman had anything to do \
 with this, you would get nowhere \
 fast.';